Biomedical Engineering - Course (non-thesis) Option (thirty semester hours)

 Transfer credit from another institution is limited to six (6) semester hours towards the MS degree and only with departmental approval.

 Note: Departmental support generally is not available for students pursuing a non-thesis master's degree.

-Required Chemical Engineering Core Graduate Courses (twelve semester hours):
+Required Chemical Engineering Core Graduate Courses (nine semester hours):

 - ECH 5261 - Advanced Transport Phenomena I (3)

 - ECH 5840 - Advanced Chemical Engineering Mathematics I (3)

 - XXX XXXX - Approved Course in Physiology or Cell Biology (3)

 An approved course in Physiology or Cell Biology is required for completion of the graduate BME degree.
 Approved courses include: PCB 5746 - Mammalian Physiology I; PCB 5747 - Mammalian Physiology II; PCB 5796 - Sensory Physiology; PCB 5835 - Neurophysiology; PCB 5137 - Advanced Cell Biology; PCB 5525 - Molecular Biology; PCB 5845 - Cell and Molecular Neuroscience; and BCH 5405 - Molecular Biology.
 Additional courses may satisfy the physiology/biology requirement but require petition to the Graduate committee for approval as a core substitute.